The world we love is changing. This is why skis, such as the Volkl RTM 73, now exist.

 The RTMs can easily be turned and practically do most of the work themselves, they had our whole review panel asserting that they were one of the most forgiving skis they had ever had the pleasure to spend time on.

 Alas, underfoot beats the heart of race skis that has beat for centuries.
-A camber profile under the boot gives the ski an insane amount of grip and enables whoever is clipped into the bindings, to remain stable in any condition – not forgetting the ease of carving, which comes circumjacent.
+A camber profile under the boot gives the ski an insane amount of grip and enables whoever is clipped into the bindings, to remain stable in any condition – not forgetting the ease of carving which comes circumjacent.

-A lightweight composite core makes the Volkl RTM 73s incredibly easy to turn – furthermore however, they are equally incredibly soft; these skis are not for experts, but the RTM 86s are.
+A lightweight composite core makes the Volkl RTM 73s incredibly easy to turn – furthermore they are equally incredibly soft; these skis are not for experts, but the RTM 86s are.
 The 73’s micro-weight means that their flotation is unparalleled by any other all-mountain ski – as already mentioned – and are entirely forgiving.

-How does they ski?
+How do they ski?

-On groomers, a light core, tip rocker and Volkl’s PROGRESSive technology makes them effortless to carve.
+On groomers, a light core, tip rocker, and Volkl’s PROGRESSive technology make’s them effortless to carve.

 The things just want to be on-edge, they will silently beg you to throw them about in varying radii of turn.
 Surprisingly, for a ski aimed at the beginner and intermediate markets, the RTM 73s maintain their grip well and feel solid underfoot.

 One of our reviewers was clocked at close to 50mph on them.
 Although slightly chattery on ice and when really powering-up the ski, they held firm.